-The following 5GZORRO DID Sub iects have been identified:
+The following 5GZORRO DID Subjects have been identified:

 Subject type Public Description 5GZORRO Stakeholder Yes The legal entity that operates 5GZORRO administrative domains as defined in D2.1 [2] including Resource Providers, Resource Consumers, Regulators, etcetera.
 5GZORRO Platform No The software system implementing 5GZORRO functionalities e.g., the Marketplace node, that is deployed and operated by a 5GZORRO stakeholder.
-5GZORRO Resource SGZORRO Resource The available resource or set of resources managed by a Resource Prove through the 5GZORRO Framework which is/are deployed and enabled to traded in the Marketplace.
-5GZORRO Service No A 5G Service or set of 5G Services ready for utilizing in the Marketpla which is/are delivered by a 5G Service Provider.
-A 5G Service or set of 5G Services ready for utilizing in the Marketplace and which is/are delivered by a 5G Service Provider.
-SGZORRO Product A 5G Product offer comprised by 5GZORRO resources and / or service published in 5GZORRO Catalogue.
+5GZORRO Resource No The available resource or set of resources managed by a Resource Provider through the 5GZORRO Framework which is/are deployed and enabled to be traded in the Marketplace.
+5GZORRO Service No A 5G Service or set of 5G Services ready for utilizing in the Marketplace and which is/are delivered by a 5G Service Provider.
+5GZORRO Product NoA 5G Product offer comprised by 5G published in 5GZORRO Catalogue.
 A 5G Product offer comprised by 5GZORRO resources and / or services, that is published in 5GZORRO Catalogue.
-5G/ORRO Business The Business Relationship among 5GZORRO Stakeholders to support the trade of 5GZORRO Resources and Services in the 5GZORRO Marketplace with specific SLA requirements that are controlled with DLT Smart Contracts.
+5GZORRO Business Agreement No The Business Relationship among 5GZORRO Stakeholders to support the trade of 5GZORRO Resources and Services in the 5GZORRO Marketplace with specific SLA requirements that are controlled with DLT Smart Contracts.
 5GZORRO Marketplace Governance Board Yes This entity represents the governance board of 5GZORRO Marketplace where all Stakeholders with permissions to take governance decisions are included.
 All Governance actions (including voting) and decisions are associated to the Marketplace Governance Board.